Antolin1/TCRMG-GNN/README.md

 This step cannot be done by using these resources and we provide all the models used to reach the results in the paper.
 In particular:
 * Case of VIATRA and ALLOY - We provide the models and the config files used in the paper.
 For the generation process, we use the generator of the [repository](https://github.com/viatra/VIATRA-Generator).
 * Case of RandomEMF - We provide the models and the config files used in the paper.
 For the generation process, we use the generator of the [repository](https://github.com/markus1978/RandomEMF).
 * Case of RANDOM - We provide the models used in the paper.
 For the generation process, we use the generator of the [repository](https://github.com/atlanmod/mondo-atlzoo-benchmark/tree/master/fr.inria.atlanmod.instantiator).
 At the end of the three notebooks of the previous step, there is a code snippet of how we generate the models using this generator.
+It uses the jar whose link is in the folder [randJar](https://github.com/Antolin1/TCRMG-GNN/tree/main/randJar), you have to download before if you want to generate models.

 For example, in the case of [RandomEMF](https://github.com/markus1978/RandomEMF) is an Eclipse Plugin.
 Once installed, you have to: